cFreed-AKA-Alf/jsmob/readme.md

 In the latter case, only the first encountered 1st-level `<ul>` in the scope of the *%Menu* element will be considered.
 If it is not embedded in a *%Block* element, a *%Menu* element will automatically become itself a block, whose breakpoint will be set to the default one (see above).

-A *%Main* class may be added to one (and only one) *%Menu*: in reduced layout, this menu is  replaced by a "commander" button like <span style="font-size:2em; font-weight:bold;">**&#9776;**</span>, which toggles the 1st level options visibility (options are stacked when visible).
+A *%Main* class may be added to one (and only one) *%Menu*: in reduced layout, this menu is  replaced by a "commander" button like <span style="font-size:2em; font-weight:bold;">**&#9776;**</span>, which toggles the 1st-level options visibility (options are stacked when visible).
 For other menus, 1st level options remain always visible.

+Depending on *hoverClick* state (see CONFIGURATION OPTIONS below):
+- if not activated:
+  - when in full layout, nothing special happens
-In any case, each 1st-level option have a drop-down toggle button in front of it when it has 2nd-level options.
+  - when in reduced layout, each 1st-level option (of both *%Main* and other menus) have a drop-down toggle button in front of it when it has 2nd-level options
-Main menu is intended for a horizontal menu, while simple menu behaviour is particularly suitable for vertical menus.
-CAUTION: a menu may have no more than 2 levels.
+  - this allows 1st-level options not only have an associated subemnu but also a direct link to other contents
+- if activated:
+  - when in full layout, CSS-driven submenus are opened when click rather than hover (a further click anywhere close them)
+  - when in reduced layout, no drop-down toggle button exist in front of 1st-level options
+  - at the opposite, in both layout, 1st-level options get a associated icon to inform the user about the presence of a submenu
+  - 1st-level options should not have links (if present, they are inhibited)

 HANDLING IMAGES
 ---------------